 HDMI is used both in the commercial AV sector and is the most used cable in homes connecting devices such as digital TV, DVD player, BluRay player, Xbox, Playstation and AppleTV with the television.

-But all HDMI cables are not the same!
-There is a plethora of cable standards, cable qualities and certainly HDMI cables budgets on the market claiming to transmit the very best quality of video and audio.
-However, as HDMI is simply a digital signal (zeros and ones!) - isn't it simply a case of the signal - and therefore the cable - simply works, or it doesn't?
+But all HDMI leads are not the same!
+There is a plethora of cable standards, cable qualities and HDMI cable budgets on the market claiming to transmit the very best quality of video and audio.
+However, as HDMI is simply a digital signal (zeros and ones!) - isn't it a case of the signal - and therefore the cable - simply works, or it doesn't?..

 These days it really isn't that simple; increased resolutions - UHD, 4k, 8k - require significantly increased bandwidth capabilities - now up to 18Gbps - and so 'high speed' HDMI cable standards, known as the Premium HDMI Cable Certification Program may be required to achieve high quality, uninterrupted AV signal transmission.

-There are various standards of HDMI cable types plus a special cable certification designation.
-Each cable is designed to meet a particular performance standard.
+There are various standards of HDMI cable types plus a special cable certification designation; each is designed to meet a particular performance standard.

 High Speed HDMI Cable with Ethernet - Offering the same video transmission performance as the High Speed HDMI Cable (1080p video resolution and more), plus a dedicated HDMI Ethernet Channel for device networking.